 Off-Campus Conduct Policy

-Fordham students are expected to adhere to the University Code of Conduct established by Fordham University on as well as off campus.
+Fordham students are expected to adhere to the University Code of Conduct established by Fordham University on as well as off campus, and when they are participating in in-person, virtual and/or hybrid coursework.
 This applies to students in Fordham off-campus housing as well as students residing in non-University housing off Fordham property.
 The University reserves the right to investigate and subsequently apply University discipline in certain off-campus situations.

 Off-Campus Alcohol Conduct Policy